mxpiotrowski/pandoc-lecturenotes/sample.md

 ## Columns

-This works in Deckset, but converting this to LaTeX or ms would probably be a major effort.
+Converting this to LaTeX or ms would be a major effort.
+Instead, columns are rendered vertically.

 ::: slide
 # Columns